Reviewed by Dr Jessica Gunawan and Physician Chu I Ta

 “Gluten is a family of proteins found in grains, including wheat, rye, spelt, and barley.
 The two main proteins in it are glutenin and gliadin.
 Gliadin is responsible for most of the adverse health effects of gluten.
 When flour mixes with water, glutenin forms a sticky network that has a glue-like consistency.
 This property makes the dough elastic, whereas gliadin gives bread the ability to rise during baking.
-It also provides a chewy, satisfying texture,” says Chief Traditional Chinese Medicine (TCM) physician Chu I Ta at Real Health Medical clinic in Singapore.
+It also provides a chewy, satisfying texture,” says Traditional Chinese Medicine (TCM) Physician Chu I Ta at Real Health Medical.

-“Over the years, the food industry has used gluten to improve texture and flavoring to satisfy cravings.
-This change in diet and eating habits may slowly affect our spleen and digestion, leading to many newly discovered allergy issues today,” adds physician Chu.
+“Over the years, the food industry has used gluten to improve texture and flavouring to satisfy cravings.
+This change in diet and eating habits may slowly affect our spleen and digestion, leading to many newly discovered allergy issues today,” adds Physician Chu.

-TCM believes the kidney jing and the spleen system contribute to weakness or immunity disorders, causing allergies.
-“While kidney jing is a congenital essence that comes from our parents which we cannot alter, we can adopt positive lifestyle habits to help strengthen our spleen qi,” says physician Chu.
+TCM believes our Kidney jing and the spleen system contribute to weakness or immunity disorders, causing allergies.
+“While Kidney Jing is a congenital essence that comes from our parents which we cannot alter, we can adopt positive lifestyle habits to help strengthen our Spleen qi,” says Physician Chu.

 “By having a moderate amount of any food ingredients, regular exercise, and adequate sleep, we can control allergy attacks like gluten intolerance better.”

-A gluten-free diet can deprive the body of essential micronutrients since alternatives generally contain less fiber, vitamins, and minerals.
-The process of eliminating gluten removes these nutritional components.
+One reason for not starting on a gluten-free diet is the risk of missing out on many essential micronutrients.
+Gluten-free food alternatives generally contain less fibre, vitamins, and minerals.
+This is because the process of eliminating gluten may remove these nutritional components as well.
 However, you can get nutrients from other sources of food or beverage.
 One of them is Salus floradix iron, a botanical beverage mix high in iron, vitamins B1, B2, B6, B12, and vitamin C.

-Although, this diet won’t help you to lose weight.
-Many gluten-free products like muffins and cakes contain more calories and sugar than non-gluten-free varieties.
+More importantly, a gluten-free diet doesn’t help you to lose weight.
+Many gluten-free variants of baked foods like muffins and cakes contain more calories and sugar than non-gluten-free ones.
 Manufacturers usually add more salt, fat, starch, and sugar to gluten-free baked goods to compensate for the lack of taste, consistency, and texture.
 From this point of view, going gluten-free may result in weight gain.
-Consult a nutritionist who can create a plan specific to you if you want to lose weight.

 Share this article on